tilt-dev/tilt.build/docs/accessing_resource_localhost.md

 k8s_resource(workload='blog-site', port_forwards=4002)
 ```

 `localhost:4002` will be connected to container port 4002.
-Tilt also displays a link at the top of the screen too.
+Tilt also displays a link at the top of the screen.

 <figure>
    <img src="/assets/img/port-forward.png" title="Port forward">